BRochelleFisher/BRochelleFisher.github.io/_pages/samples-cl-tech.md

 1. Open the file with all your textual content.
 (We named this file `sampleAgg.txt`.)
 2. Search for _organizational_.
    We found this sentence (owned by one of the organizations from which we used samples):

-   &gt; Quote: Produce intelligence that will be embedded into organizational workflows and would serve decision-makers.
+   > Quote: Produce intelligence that will be embedded into organizational workflows and would serve decision-makers.

 3. Analyzing the use of _organizational_, we see ambiguity.
 Does the author mean that the workflows are organized?
 That they are for the organization?
 That there are different workflows for different groups in the hierarchy?
 If we remove the word, it does not change the meaning, as far as we can see.
 We decide that this word is not allowed.
 If we had access to the SME, we would discuss their meaning and find alternatives.

-   &gt; Suggestion: You have access to your SMEs.
+   > Suggestion: You have access to your SMEs.
 Set your CL words as best as you can.
 Then, discuss multiple words with similar issues.
 Edit your CL for alternative words and other decisions.

 The next task is to analyze the top words that are not obviously allowed or not allowed.
 Sort the dictionary by Count.
 Our next word to work through is _event_.